nahumsa/n-blog/_posts/2020-06-08-Introduction-Qiskit.md

 # 1) Introduction

+[Qiskit](https://qiskit.org/) is an open-source library for quantum computing developed by IBM, you can register for free on <a href="https://quantum-computing.ibm.com/" target="_blank">IBMQ</a> and get access to real quantum computers.

-In this notebook I will introduce some important functions to use IBM qiskit, this will be done by an example of constructing an entangled state.
+In this post I will introduce some important functions to use IBM qiskit, this will be done by an example of constructing an entangled state, which is a important state in quantum mechanics.

 # 2) Building a entangled stated from scratch